Dhyey189/EasyToQuiz/README.md

 Users (students) can give exam online and submit it.

 User (quiz-owner) can see all responses with marks for particular students for particular quiz which he/she has created and consider it for evolution.

+More Details can be found in project report